 Goals for MA in Counseling

 In addition to the goals common to all professional degree programs at the seminary, students in the Master of Arts in Counseling program will be able to:

 - understand and explain the issues and problems that people face in life from a thoroughly biblical point of view;

 - understand and evaluate secular and Christian psychological theories and practices from a sound biblical and theological point of view in order to develop professional competence within a thoroughly biblical framework focused on ministry;

 - develop deep levels of biblical and spiritual integrity in their own personal life, relationships, and ministry;

 - possess the personal and spiritual maturity, discernment, and wisdom needed to help people resolve spiritual, relational, and behavioral issues and problems; and

 - engage in effective biblically based counseling in the context of a local church, private practice, or mental health institution.

-Students move from Stage 1 to Stage 2 of the MAC program on the satisfactory completion of a minimum of 24 hours of coursework, including BC5305 Counseling and Ethics Practicum I. This normally occurs after the student’s third semester in the program.
+Students move from Stage 1 to Stage 2 of the MAC program on the satisfactory completion of a minimum of 24 hours of coursework, including CM5300 Professional Skills and Ethics.
+This normally occurs after the student’s third semester in the program.
 This process involves a Personal, Academic, and Professional Progress Interview with the department faculty and will help determine the appropriate fit for the profession.
 Students must successfully move to Stage 2 to continue in the program.

-Students may take certain specialized counseling courses, other than those that are prescribed and/or offered in the MA in Counseling curriculum, at other accredited schools to fulfill any needed academic requirements for state licensure in locations other than Texas, DC, Maryland, and Virginia.
-Counseling course transfers are subject to prior department approval, not to exceed 15 hours.
+Students may take certain specialized counseling courses, other than those that are prescribed and/or offered in the MA in Counseling curriculum, at other accredited schools to fulfill any needed academic requirements for state licensure in other states.
+Counseling Ministries course transfers are subject to prior department approval and must not exceed 15 hours.
 Transferring courses during a student’s final term may delay graduation.